-The District has adopted an acquisition plan and has a staff of twenty-five permanent positions.
-As of June 30, 2013 the District has protected approximately 103,000 acres through conservation or open space easements and property held in fee.
+The District has adopted an acquisition plan and has a staff of twenty-five and a half permanent positions.
+As of June 30, 2014 the District has protected approximately 106,000 acres through conservation or open space easements and property held in fee.

-NOTE 1 - SUMMARY OF SIGNIFICANT ACCOUNTING POLICIES (Continued)
+NOTE 1 - Summary of Significant Accounting Policies (Continued)